loganmarchione/docker-php-startpage/README.md

 vagrant ssh
 composer update
 php -S 0.0.0.0:8000

-# Page will be available at http://localhost:8000
+# page will be available at http://localhost:8000
 ```

 ## TODO